Before the PhD defence can take place, the following 9 steps first need to be taken care of.

 You need to provide proof for these activities.
-Download the Excel activities overview in SisA via 'Doctorate' > 'manage activities' > button 'points until 17-18' and add a column titled 'Proof numbers'.
-You need to assign a number to each supporting document (put it in the title or indicate it clearly on the page), and put this number next to the corresponding activity in the activities overview.
-In case of problems, contact DoctoralEducation@uantwerpen.be.
+Download the Excel overview in SisA via 'ePhD' > 'Doctoral training' > 'manage activities' > button 'points until 17-18' and add a new column 'Proof number'.
+Assign a number to each of your supporting documents and put this number next to the corresponding activity in the activities overview.

 - activities reported before academic year 2015-2016:

 These activities were submitted on paper at the time.
 You need to provide proof for these activities.
-You can add (the scans of) these progress reports to your file; don't forget to write the proof numbers next to the corresponding activities.
-In the Excel overview and the PDF overview (see SisA: 'Doctorate' > 'summary progress' > button 'Print'), you will see that some rows are called 'gegevensoverdracht' (data transfer).
-They contain the points for these older activities.
-In case of problems, contact DoctoralEducation@uantwerpen.be.
+You can add (the scans of) these progress reports to your file; assign a number to each of your supporting documents and put this proof number next to the corresponding activity in the overview.
+In the Excel overview and the PDF overview (see SisA: 'ePhD' > 'Doctoral training' > 'my doctoral training' > button 'Print'), you will find the points for these older activities under 'gegevensoverdracht' (data transfer).

 Approval of completion

-The Antwerp Doctoral School (ADS) will check your file.
-This process can take up to 3 weeks, so please keep that in mind when planning your defence!
+The Antwerp Doctoral School (ADS) will check your file within 3 weeks.
+Please keep this in mind when planning your defence!

 Good to know

-- After completing your doctoral study programme, you can still participate in courses and use the educational credit until the end of the academic year of your thesis defence.
-You won't have to report on the progress of the doctoral study programme anymore, however please note that the progress report on your research is still due! (consult the faculty PhD regulations for more information)
+After completing your doctoral study programme, you can still participate in courses and use the educational credit until the end of the academic year in which your public PhD defence takes place.
+You won't have to report on your doctoral study programme anymore.
+However, the progress report on your research is still due.

 The faculty determines the composition of the doctoral jury after having verified that the PhD student is enrolled at the University of Antwerp and has completed the doctoral study programme.